experiencor/keras-yolo2/README.md

 ```

 The model section defines the type of the model to construct as well as other parameters of the model such as the input image size and the list of anchors.
-Two achitectures are supported at the moment: "Tiny Yolo" and "Full Yolo".

 Download pretrained features of tiny yolo, full yolo, squeezenet, mobilenet, and inceptionV3 at: